 In Miami’s Buena Vista neighborhood, Ostrow Brasserie offers something that is rare to find — kosher French cuisine.
 Led by chef Olivia Ostrow, this charming Parisian-styled restaurant serves classics like Lyonnaise salad and steak frites amid whimsical art and an Art Nouveau mural.
 Open for breakfast through dinner, the restaurant also features a full bar, private dining, and a dog-friendly patio.

 Tasty Beach Cafe

-Decadence is on the menu at Miami Beach’s Tasty Cafe.
-While meat won’t be found on the extensive menu, there are still plenty of filling breakfast and lunch options available that are all baked on-site daily.
-Although meat is not served, the extensive menu provides filling dishes such as Nutella-stuffed French toast, triple-decker avocado grilled cheese, caramel pecan sticky buns, and “animal style” potatoes smothered in onions, bell peppers, mushrooms, American cheese, and housemade “yum yum” sauce, all of which are fan favorites.
+Miami Beach’s Tasty Cafe offers decadent breakfast and lunch options, all baked on-site daily.
+Although meat is not served, the extensive menu provides filling dishes such as Nutella-stuffed French toast, triple-decker avocado grilled cheese, caramel pecan sticky buns, and “animal style” potatoes smothered in onions, bell peppers, mushrooms, American cheese, and house-made “yum yum” sauce, all of which are fan favorites.

 Zak the Baker

 This steakhouse from David Grutman is a partnership with David “Papi” Einhorn, who grew up in Brooklyn in a kosher household.
-While this restaurant is not kosher, it does play homage to some of Einhorn’s favorite childhood dishes by offering kosher-friendly latkes, wagyu pastrami, and chicken schnitzel.
-There’s also the namesake Papi Steak, a 32-ounce glatt kosher dry aged bone-in ribeye.
+While this restaurant is not kosher, it does pay homage to some of Einhorn’s favorite childhood dishes by offering kosher-friendly latkes, wagyu pastrami, and chicken schnitzel.
+There’s also the namesake Papi Steak, a 32-ounce glatt kosher dry-aged bone-in ribeye.